-The charity is also undertaking a series of initiatives to increase its income and reduce its costs.
-Shops are budgeted to contribute substantial additional income, following the completed programme of refurbishments while income from the hire of the Anne Robertson centre is also being targeted to increase.
-Other action being undertaken will include the more efficient use of our substantial donor database.
-Cost savings are being sought across all three sites and action includes a staff competition for the best cost savings ideas as well as standardised and centralised purchasing, which is expected to save a minimum of £50,000 on an annual basis.
+The charity is also undertaking a series of initiatives to increase its income whilst controlling its costs.
+Shops are budgeted to contribute substantial additional income, following the completed programme of refurbishments along with the Gift Aid and Caring Clearance initiative, while income from the hire of the Anne Robertson centre is also being targeted to increase.
+Other action being undertaken will include the more efficient use of our substantial donor database and an increase in fundraising staff in targeted areas.
+Lottery income continues to grow and the sale of scratch cards will yield additional income.
+Action is being taken to ensure that costs across the three sites are more tightly controlled and a centralised buying and procurement is being put in place.